mit-pdos/sigmaos/aws/README.txt

 this starts an ssh tunnel to the VPC. you only have to this once (e.g., you can run ./start.sh again without having to login)

-Set the NAMED environment variable, using the machine's full internal ip as so:
+Set the SIGMANAMED environment variable, using the machine's full internal ip as so:

-$ export NAMED="10.x.x.x:1111"
+$ export SIGMANAMED="10.x.x.x:1111"

 To mount the VPC under /mnt/9p:
 $ ./mount.sh